-2.2.3 Crawler Statistics

-Both the Napster and Gnutella crawlers were written in Java, and ran using the IBM Java 1.18 compiler on Linux kernel version 2.2.16.
-The crawlers both ran in parallel on a small number of dual-processor Pentium III 700 MHz computers with 2GB RAM, and four 40GB SCSI disks.
-Our Napster trace captured four days of activity, from Sunday May 6th, 2001 through Wednesday May 9th, 2001.
-Overall, we recorded a total of 509,538 Napster peers on 546,401 unique IP addresses.
-Comparatively, our Gnutella trace spanned eight days (Sunday May 6th, 2001 through Monday May 14th, 2001), and it captured a total of 1,239,487 Gnutella peers on 1,180,205 unique IP-addresses.
+2.2.3 Crawler Statistics Both the Napster and Gnutella crawlers were written in Java, and ran using the IBM Java 1.18 JRE on Linux 2.2.16.
+The crawlers ran in parallel on a small number of dual-processor Pentium III 700 MHz computers with 2GB RAM, and four 40GB SCSI disks.
+Our Napster trace captured four days of activity, from Sunday May 6th, 2001 through Wednesday May 9th, 20011.
+We recorded a total of 509,538 Napster peers on 546,401 unique IP addresses.
+Our Gnutella trace spanned eight days (Sunday May 6th, 2001 through Monday May 14th, 2001) and captured 1,239,487 Gnutella peers on 1,180,205 unique IP-addresses.

-2.3 Directly Measured Peer Characteristics
+2.3 Active Measurements

-For each peer population snapshot that we gathered using our crawlers, we directly measured various additional properties of the peers.
-Our broad goal was to capture data which would enable us to reason about the fundamental characteristics of the users (both as individuals and as a population) participating in any peer-to-peer file sharing systems.
-The data we collected includes the distributions of bottleneck bandwidths and latencies between peers and our measurement infrastructure, the number of shared files per peer, distribution of peers across DNS domains, and the "lifetime" characteristics of peers in the system, i.e., how frequently peers connect to the systems, and how long they choose to remain connected.
+For each gathered snapshot of Napster and Gnutella, we also performed various direct measurements of additional properties of the peers.
+Our goal was to capture data that would enable us to reason about the fundamental characteristics of the peers (both as individuals and as a population) participating in any peer-to-peer file sharing system.
+The data collected includes the distributions of bottleneck bandwidths and latencies between peers and our measurement infrastructure, the number of shared files per peer, the distribution of peers across DNS domains, and the "lifetime" of the peers in the system (i.e., how frequently peers connect to the systems and how long they remain connected).